3mcd/javelin/docs-src/content/ecs/components.md

 ### Object Pooling

-Components created via factory are automatically pooled.
+Components created via a component type are automatically pooled.
 By default, the pool will initialize 10^3 components for usage, and will grow by the same amount when the pool shinks to zero.
+This may not be ideal, especially for singletons or components that are created/destroyed extremely often.
 You can modify the pool size either by setting the `componentPoolSize` option on the config object passed to `createWorld()`, or when registering the component type with `world.registerComponentType`:

 ```typescript
 const world = createWorld({